9 Unusual Things to do in Vienna: Where the Guidebooks Won’t Take You

 Do you want one more tip for dark tourism?
 Many of these places have death associations.
 But in their own strange way, they embody the ‘beautiful death’ the Viennese aimed for.
 The others showcase the science, literature, and engineering of the Habsburg Empire

 One of them is Josephinum—the recently renovated Medical Museum with anatomical wax models.
+For me, the Josephinum is one of the many unique attractions in Vienna, Austria.
 The highlight is its large collection of 200-year-old anatomical and obstetric models made of wax: while designed as visual aids for teaching, they were also intended for public viewing and to this day are exhibited in their original display cases, made of rosewood and Venetian glass.

 Three rooms of this earnest gore can occasionally make you feel like you’ve wandered onto the set of a horror movie or some hitherto unexplored part of your psyche.
 If you are confident and can hold down your breakfast, don't forget to save enough time to also see the large collection of medical instruments— “everything from tourniquets to cystoscopes”, the website promises—death masks and an oddly compelling collection of oil paintings, watercolors and photographs depicting operations and medical conditions.